 It would be easier to list An Untitled Story bosses that don't stop in their tracks and practically yell "HIT ME!
 HIT ME!".
 Well, there are two such bosses.

-In Warframe, Sargas Ruk, the final boss of Saturn, is completely invulnerable until he begins to launch his most deadly attacks, after which various parts of his armor open up (presumably to vent heat), leaving him wide-open to attack.
+Sargas Ruk, the final boss of Saturn, is completely invulnerable until he begins to launch his most deadly attacks, after which various parts of his armor open up (presumably to vent heat), leaving him wide-open to attack.

 Both C'thun and Yogg-Saron, the game's resident Eldritch Abominations, employ attacks that swallow or consume players, but also place them in a location where they can inflict damage on the normally invulnerable boss.
+In the latter case, you have to use the portals yourself.

 Icehowl in the Crusader's Coliseum, is a Bullfight Boss who literally charges into walls and stuns himself.
 Justified, as yetis aren't all that smart.